If you or someone you love is having trouble stopping opioid use on their own there are rehab programs and treatment options that can help you.

 Treatment Programs

 Residential and outpatient treatment programs both accomplish the same ends, though residential programs offer a more intense and structured treatment environment.
-Many people in recovery go directly from residential to outpatient treatment care in order to stay engaged in the recovery process.
+Many people in recovery go directly from residential to outpatient treatment care to stay engaged in the recovery process.

 In cases of chronic, long-term prescription opioid abuse, sober living homes offer recovering addicts the opportunity to transition from drug treatment to everyday life within a supportive, recovery-focused living environment.